cdberganza/Scraping_supreme_court_election_gt_2024/README.md

-# Scraping Selenium-Pandas Pipeline: Extraction, Transformation, and Analysis of Voting Data for the  Supreme Court Election in Guatemala 2024
+# Web Scraping Selenium-Pandas Pipeline: Extraction, Transformation, and Analysis of Voting Data for the  Supreme Court Election in Guatemala 2024

 ## Project Overview